mayflower/contextmine/README.md

 1. Ensure you've created at least one collection in the admin UI
 2. Check that the collection visibility is set to **Global** (or you're authenticated)
-3. Verify your MCP token is valid
+3. Verify you've completed the GitHub OAuth flow when prompted by your MCP client

 ### Sync not finding documents